 - One 14 inch kick drum pad

-- One 16 inch triple-zone rid, two 14 inches dual-zone crash, and one 12 inch hi-hat cymbals.
+- One 16 inch triple-zone ride, two 14 inches dual-zone crash, and one 12 inch hi-hat cymbals.

 - A strike drum module

-- Hardware: Chrome rack, a pair to sticks, cable snakes and wraps, drum key, power supply, and an assembly guide.
+- Hardware: Chrome rack, a pair of drum sticks, cable snakes and wraps, drum key, power supply, and an assembly guide.

 Unfortunately, you will have to buy your own kick pedal and hi-hat stand.
 I can live with the kick pedal missing, but I think they should include the hi-hat stand.

 Alesis has really tried on this one.
-I could help but notice some of the best features of the kit were everything a drummer needs.
+I couldn’t help but notice some of the best features of the kit was its flexible playability.

 The drum module

-I was very impressed with the module right from the looks.
+I was very impressed with the module right from the start.
 It has a beautiful design and features most of the bells and the whistles that come with the TD-50.

 There are 100 new drum kits with more than 1,600 multi-sampled instruments.
 This brings more realism in the drums.